 Pool pumps come in either single or variable speed options.
 Some programmable pumps offer additional speeds or settings for cleaning, backflow, and other functions.
 Programmable options also tend to include automatic timers so that you can set your pump to come on at a specific time without having to watch over it.

 Consider whether automation is a deciding factor when purchasing a pool pump, especially if yours is a permanent inground setup.
-In many cases, programmable pumps can be more expensive, but also more convenient than alternatives.
+In many cases, programmable pumps with variable speeds can be more expensive, but also more convenient than alternatives and save you money on monthly pool electrical costs.

 Horsepower and Voltage Ratings